-9.1 HOW THE OPMS IS APPLIED IN THE MUNICIPALITY
+8.1 HOW THE OPMS IS APPLIED IN THE MUNICIPALITY

-uThukela District Municipality has appointed a service provider to ensure that OPMS is in the good standard and it also complied with the relevant legislations.
-The service provider has started towards increasing Municipal performance and accelerating service delivery provision, and has adopted the hybrid performance management model, which combines the following:
+The municipality has established the PMS unit, which is reporting directly to the office of the Municipal Manager.
+The unit is continuously ensuring that the district complied with the relevant legislations.
+They also increasing Municipal performance and accelerating service delivery provision, and has adopted the hybrid performance management model, which combines the following: